kimocoder/pidcat/README.md

                         The color names with prefix 'BG_' are background colors.
                         Corresponding case-ignored options are also
                         provided: `--igrep`, `--ihl`, `--igrev`
- * `--header-width`: if customized header added in each log line besides Android headers, this option can help indent additional space for each wrapped lines
+ * `--extra-header-width`: if customized header added in each log line besides Android headers, this option can help indent additional space for each wrapped lines
  * `--tee`, `--tee-original`: it supports to output the filtered and un-filtered `pidcat` result to specified files, which is useful for checking later
  * `--pipe`: it supports the script running in a pipe mode.
 For example, ``adb -d logcat | pidcat --pipe `tput cols` com.testapp``.
 This is very useful if you want to use 3rd party tool to filter adb output, such as grepping, highlighting.
 For example, ``adb -d logcat